 - Wondering what to pack?
 Have a look at the X Days In Y Packing List for advice on the right travel gear for the South Pacific.

 - If you’re planning to visit during the Christmas holiday, book well in advance as flights quickly fill up with Samoans ex-pats returning for a family visit.

 - American Samoa is reached via direct flights from Hawaii (5.5 hours) and Samoa (40 mins).
 Flights from Samoa are frequent and very inexpensive.
 There is a passenger ferry between Apia and Pago Pago for those who have the time.
 If you are flying from Samoa, it’ll be on a tiny plane prone to weight restrictions so make sure your bag makes it on board!
 UPDATE: as of July 2017, you can now fly to American Samoa not only from Samoa but also from Tonga with newly formed Talofa Airways.
+In December 2020, Fly Coral Ways started to offer flights to Samoa from Wallis and Tahiti, making it a bit easier to reach American Samoa from more destinations.
 Keep in mind that a lot of these newcomers rarely stay in business for more than a few years so double-check.

 - All visitors must be able to show a return ticket upon entering American Samoa.
 Aside from US citizens, check VisaHQ to see if you need to apply for a visa to American Samoa ahead of time.

 - The US Dollar is the official currency and English is spoken by everybody.